 2.2.1 Endocrine disrupting chemicals

 Children were assessed between December 2013 and February 2016, and assessments included neurological testing and urine collection.
-Urine samples of the night before and the first morning void on the day of the visit were combined to provide a more reliable exposure assessment.
-Non-persistent EDCs assessed in the urine samples included phthalate metabolites, phenols, and organophosphate (OP) pesticide metabolites.
-A list of the environmental chemicals determined in urine samples and used for the present study is given in Table S1.
-Briefly, we analyzed a total of 7 phenols (bisphenol A (BPA), ethyl-paraben (ETPA), methyl-paraben (MEPA), n-butyl-paraben (BUPA), oxybenzone (OXBE), propyl-paraben (PRPA), triclosan (TRCS)), 6 non-specific organophosphate pesticide metabolites (diethyl dithiophosphate (DEDTP), diethyl phosphate (DEP), diethyl thiophosphate (DETP), dimethyl dithiophosphate (DMDTP), dimethyl phosphate (DMP), dimethyl thiophosphate (DMTP)), and 10 phthalate metabolites (mono benzyl phthalate (MBzP), monoethyl phthalate (MEP), mono-2-ethyl 5-carboxypentyl phthalate (MECPP), mono-2-ethylhexyl phthalate (MEHP), mono-2-ethyl-5-hydroxyhexyl phthalate (MEHHP), mono-2-ethyl-5-oxohexyl phthalate (MEOHP), mono-4-methyl-7-hydroxyoctyl phthalate (oh-MiNP), mono-4-methyl-7-oxooctyl phthalate (oxo-MiNP), mono-iso-butyl phthalate (MiBP), mono-n-butyl phthalate (MnBP)) originating from 6 distinct phthalate parent compounds.
-Laboratory protocols for the analysis are described in Haug et al. (2018), while quality control and interlaboratory comparison are described in Maitre et al. (2018).
+Briefly, two spot urine samples were collected, one sample before bedtime on the night before the visit, and one first morning void on the day of the visit.
+Samples were collected in high-quality polypropylene tubes and the aliquots were stored at -80C.
+The two urine samples were combined and analysed as a pool to provide a more reliable exposure assessment.
+Concentrations of the phthalate metabolites, phenols, and OP pesticide metabolites were determined in the urine samples using online column-switching LC-MS/MS, online column-switching UHPLC-MS/MS, and UHPLC-TOFMS, respectively.
+Procedure blanks and internal quality control samples were analyzed along with each batch of samples.
+Laboratory protocols for the analysis are described in (Haug et al., 2018), while quality control and interlaboratory comparison are described in (Maitre et al., 2018).
+We analyzed a total of 7 phenols (bisphenol A (BPA), ethyl-paraben (ETPA), methyl-paraben (MEPA), n-butyl-paraben (BUPA), oxybenzone (OXBE), propyl-paraben (PRPA), triclosan (TRCS)), 6 non-specific organophosphate pesticide metabolites (diethyl dithiophosphate (DEDTP), diethyl phosphate (DEP), diethyl thiophosphate (DETP), dimethyl dithiophosphate (DMDTP), dimethyl phosphate (DMP), dimethyl thiophosphate (DMTP)), and 10 phthalate metabolites (mono benzyl phthalate (MBzP), monoethyl phthalate (MEP), mono-2-ethyl 5-carboxypentyl phthalate (MECPP), mono-2-ethylhexyl phthalate (MEHP), mono-2-ethyl-5-hydroxyhexyl phthalate (MEHHP), mono-2-ethyl-5-oxohexyl phthalate (MEOHP), mono-4-methyl-7-hydroxyoctyl phthalate (oh-MiNP), mono-4-methyl-7-oxooctyl phthalate (oxo-MiNP), mono-iso-butyl phthalate (MiBP), mono-n-butyl phthalate (MnBP)) originating from 6 distinct phthalate parent compounds (Supplementary Table 1).

 2.2.2 Glucocorticosteroids

 Urine samples of the night before the day of the visit were used to measure levels of the glucocorticosteroids.
 These included glucocorticosteroids, glucocorticosteroid metabolites, glucocorticosteroid precursors, glucocorticosteroid precursor metabolites, androgens, and androgen metabolites.
-A list of the glucocorticosteroids determined in urine samples and used for the present study is given in Table S2.
+A list of the glucocorticosteroids determined in urine samples and used for the present study is given in Supplementary Table 2.

 To assess the levels of glucocorticosteroids and their metabolites, LC-MS/MS analysis was applied at the Applied Metabolomics Research Group, IMIM (Hospital del Mar Medical Research Institute).
 The laboratory protocols for the analysis are described elsewhere (Gomez-Gomez and Pozo, 2020; Marcos et al., 2014).